 Giving Tuesday takes place in the social media spotlight.
 From your favorite NFL quarterback to your distant cousin Bill who you only see at reunions, many people on your Facebook, Instagram, and Twitter feeds will be sharing who they’re supporting on #GivingTuesday.

-Here are some ways you can leverage Giving Tuesday posts on social media this year:
+Ways you can leverage Giving Tuesday posts on social media:

-Delve into your archives so you can debut your Giving Tuesday Facebook asks alongside photos that let potential donors see donations in action!
+Facebook is a great space to share fun, visual content that highlights the heart of your organization and the impact of your work.
+Delve into your archives so you can debut your Giving Tuesday Facebook asks alongside photos that let potential donors see donations in action.

 Maximize visibility by using buzzy Giving Tuesday hashtags